-- costs of acquiring technology including servers or machines to support scalability of your business - reasonable fitout expenditure directly related to the project - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
+- costs of acquiring technology including servers or machines to support scalability of your business - · reasonable fitout expenditure directly and specifically related to the project - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure (only if requested by us) - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
 However, associated fees paid to the Commonwealth, State, Territory and local governments are not eligible - contingency costs up to a maximum of 10 per cent of the eligible project costs.
-Note that we make payments based on actual costs incurred.
+Note that we make payments based on actual costs incurred - expenses additional to those routinely incurred during business-as-usual operations, directly attributable to the conduct of your project.